Dinger's Aviation Pages

 A wider view of the aircraft.
 Again, the thickness of the wing is evident.

-The Hendon entered service with Number 38 Squadron at Mildenhall at the end of 1936, some 6 years after the first flight of the prototype (a bit of a record at the time but quite good compared to the Lockheed F-35!).
+The Hendon entered service with 38 Squadron at Mildenhall in November 1936, some 6 years after the first flight of the prototype (a bit of a record at the time but quite good compared to the Lockheed F-35!).
+The last Hendon off the production line reached the squadron at the end of March 1937.
 The faithful prototype was upgraded and also served with the squadron.
 It is interesting to note that Mildenhall was probably the largest RAF airfield at the time, giving ample room for the long landing space required by the Hendons, with their lack of flaps and tendency to "float" down the runway.
-At one stage some of the Hendons were detached to form the nucleus of the newly reformed 115 Squadron at Marham (another airfield recently expanded), but the aircraft were returned to 38 Squadron when 115 received Handley Page Harrows as replacements.
-The Hendons only saw service for two years, until the end of 1938, when the squadron re-equipped with Wellingtons.
-During that time only two Hendons were written-off because of crashes (both at Marham).
-One of these (K5094) was an aircraft "hijacked" by two groundcrew for a lark; it was fitted with dual-controls and crashed because they both tried to control it at the same time.
+Mildenhall also had new hangars big enough to accommodate the large wingspan of the Hendon.
+Later the squadron moved to Marham (another airfield recently expanded) and some of the Hendons were detached to form the nucleus of the newly reformed 115 Squadron, but the aircraft were returned to 38 Squadron when 115 received Handley Page Harrows as replacements.
+The Hendons saw service for only two years, until the end of 1938, when the squadron re-equipped with Wellingtons.
+During that time only two Hendons were written off because of crashes (both at Marham).
+One of these (K5094) was an aircraft reported to have been "hijacked" by two groundcrew for a lark; it was fitted with dual controls and crashed because they both tried to control it at the same time.
 Fortunately, no one was injured.

 The first production Hendon (K5085) in flight, showing off the all-over "NIVO" finish with "B" type roundels and large black serials under the wings.

 Throughout their service, the Hendons were painted overall in a very dark green-grey "Night Invisible Varnish, Orfordness" (NIVO) a colour used for night-bombers by the RAF dating back to World War One.
 There is no photographic evidence of them ever adopting the disruptive camouflage introduced in the late 1930s.
-Roundels were "type B" red/blue with large black serial numbers under the wings and small black serial numbers on the rear of the fuselage and rudders.
+Roundels were "type B" red/blue and small black serial numbers were carried on the rear of the fuselage and rudders.
+When they were first delivered the production Hendons had large white serials under the wings and white outlines to the bomb and fuel tank hatches on top of the wing; both were later overpainted in black sometime in 1937.
 Some Hendons carried dull red stripes or diamonds on the undercarriage trouser fairings.

 After withdrawal from frontline service, the primitive internal layout of the Hendon, with its narrow catwalks and awkward entrance hatch, did not lend itself to transport or "flying classroom" duties.
 Its lack of flaps would have made the dual-control aircraft unsuitable for use as pilot trainers for the new generation of bombers entering service.
 So the Hendons were retired to ground-instruction duties.
-It is possible that the Kestrel engines stripped from them were rebuilt and upgraded for use in
+However the structure of the Hendon was already so out-of-date that they were of little use for teaching airframe maintenance, so it seems some of them were stripped of their outer wings and used for a while by No 1 Electrical and Wireless School at Cranwell as platforms to practice fitting, operating and removing radio equipment inside aircraft.
+It is possible that the Kestrel engines stripped from them were rebuilt and upgraded to Kestrel XXX standard for use in

-Miles Master trainers.
+Miles Master trainers (no Kestrel XXX engines were built as new, they were all upgraded from earlier versions).
 The last flight by a Hendon took place in early January 1939, 8 months before the start of WW2 in Europe.
-The biplane Handley-Page Heyford outlasted it in RAF service; the Heyfords seeing service until 1941 as gunnery and bombing trainers and as glider tugs.
+The biplane Handley Page Heyford outlasted it in RAF service; the Heyfords saw service until 1941 as gunnery and bombing trainers and as glider tugs.

 Specification (Hendon Mk 2 production version)